-I’m sure you are saying, “That’s great, Suzanne, but how do I fix it?”
-Regardless if you are a new, seasoned, male or female shooter, try these five tips to overcome anticipating the recoil of your gun.
+I’m sure you are saying, “That’s great, but how do I fix it?”
+Regardless if you are a new, seasoned, male, or female shooter, try these five tips to overcome anticipating the recoil of your gun.

 Next time you are at the gun range, switch your focus from accuracy to form.
 Instead of shooting at a traditional bullseye target, put up a blank piece of paper or paper plate.
-Birchwood Casey’s IPSC targets and Champion’s FBI Q targets have no rings.
+Birchwood Casey’s IPSC targets have no rings.
 This takes the pressure off.
 Don’t worry about your shooting groups, or how close you hit inside the bullseye ring.
-Mastering the fundamentals—grip, stance, trigger control, and sight alignment—and becoming familiar with your handgun comes first.
-After you have these down and feel comfortable with shooting and operating your gun, then you can practice for accuracy.
-If you need a little cheerleading, read “Discouraged?
-Stop Comparing Yourself!”

 Dry firing is the act of training with your handgun without using live ammunition.
 You may dry fire at home using snap caps or dummy rounds.
 Snap caps do not contain powder or a projectile and allow you to fire your gun without damaging it.
-Your gun will function similar when using snap caps as it does with live ammunition, except the action will not cycle.
+Your gun will function similarly when using snap caps as it does with live ammunition, except the action will not cycle.
 Snap caps also do not produce a muzzle blast or sound.
 Dry fire practice is excellent for perfecting your trigger technique.
 Practice at least four times a week for 20 to 30 minutes each time to develop the proper muscle memory and work on the foundations of shooting.
-For more details on dry fire practice, read “What to do When the Ammo has Gone: Dry Fire Drills.”

 You know what they say about learning to ride a bike.
-Well, the shooting sports are not like that.
+Well, shooting sports are not like that.
 It is a learned skill; one you can lose.
-Without regular practice, training, discipline and dedication your shooting skills can weaken by 20 percent in just one week.
-The more familiar, confident and comfortable you are with your gun, the better shooter you will be.
+Without regular practice, training, discipline, and dedication your shooting skills can weaken by 20 percent in just one week.
+The more familiar, confident, and comfortable you are with your gun, the better shooter you will be.